ramezrafla/meteor-deployment/README.md

 4. Reload PM2

 All this is done by calling local script ./build-remote.sh which takes care of everything (if you set things based on the folders above).

+# A note about tengine
+Tengine (http://tengine.taobao.org/documentation.html) is a fork of nginx but with solid production-grade features (that you would have to pay for with the pro versio of nginx). nginx.conf in this repo contains our (sanitized) setup.

+# Bonus
+You will notice in the nginx.conf we are accessing the pm2 web interface to get real time view of how our processes are running (Really cool!)